-The Interactive Care Reviewer (ICR), our online authorization tool is the preferred method for the submission of preauthorization requests, offering a streamlined and efficient experience for providers requesting inpatient and outpatient medical or behavioral health services for Amerigroup enrollees.
-Additionally, providers can use this tool to inquire about previously submitted requests regardless of how they were submitted (phone, fax, ICR or other online tool).
-Access ICR via the Availity Portal www.availity.com.
-(Select Patient Registration > Authorizations & Referrals)
+Availity is our online authorization tool and is the preferred method for the submission of preauthorization requests, offering a streamlined and efficient experience for providers requesting inpatient and outpatient medical or behavioral health services for Amerigroup enrollees.
+Additionally, providers can use this tool to inquire about previously submitted requests regardless of how they were submitted (phone, fax, or other online tool).
+Access by logging into Availity Essentials www.availity.com.
+(Select Patient Registration > Authorizations & Referrals).

-- Initiate preauthorization requests online, eliminating the need to fax.
-ICR allows detailed text, photo images and attachments to be submitted along with your request. - Review requests previously submitted via phone, fax, ICR or other online tool. - Request and check the status of clinical appeals. - Instant accessibility from almost anywhere, including after business hours. - Utilize the dashboard to provide a complete view of all UM requests with real-time status updates. - Real-time results for some common procedures.
+Initiate preauthorization requests online, eliminating the need to fax.
+Availity allows detailed text, photo images and attachments to be submitted along with your request.

+Appeal a denied authorization- Availity allows you to appeal a denied authorization by selecting appeal on the denied decision located on the Case Overview.

+Review requests previously submitted via phone, fax, Availity or other online tool.
+Request and check the status of clinical appeals.

+Instant accessibility from almost anywhere, including after business hours.

+Utilize the dashboard to provide a complete view of all UM requests with real-time status updates.

+Real-time results for some common procedures.

-For an optimal experience with Amerigroup ICR, use a browser that supports 128-bit encryption.
-This includes Internet Explorer 11, Chrome, Firefox or Safari.
+For an optimal experience with Amerigroup authorization application, use a browser that supports 128-bit encryption.
+This includes Microsoft Edge, Chrome or Firefox.

-Amerigroup ICR is not currently available for the following:
+Availity authorization application is not currently available for the following:

-- Transplant services - Services administered by vendors such as AIM Specialty Health (For these requests, follow the same preauthorization process that you use today.)
+- Transplant services - Services administered by vendors such as Carelon Medical Benefits Management (For these requests, follow the same preauthorization process that you use today.)